 - SurveyMonkey is a survey platform that teachers can use to assess the effect the lessons have on students and the depth of their understanding.
 A survey is an effective tool to collect students’ responses, to understand what they are interested in, and to get an idea of how they relate to the way lessons are taught.

 - Teachers By Teachers is a site with over 3 million resources created by teachers.
 This online marketplace gives teachers the opportunity to sell their original educational material or to purchase material from other teachers.
+You’ll find lesson plans on subject ranging from teaching text features to guided reading.

 - Prezi creates interactive presentations to capture students’ attention.
 Prezi caters for teachers who aren’t designers but desire great designs.
 The library is stocked with templates that are easily adjusted.